itsurfavsong/TIL/documents/mysql/subquery.md

 When the subquery returns multiple columns, <br>
 it can compare multiple conditions at once with the main query.

-ex) Get the joining date of the current manager of department D002.
+[example] Get the joining date of the current manager of department D002.

 ```sql
 SELECT